Haricharan1212/Haricharan1212.github.io/_pages/about.md

 My primary areas of interest include:

 - *Information Theory and Multi-Armed Bandits*
+- *The Future of Cellular Communication*, including 5G and 6G technology
 - *Theoretical Computer Science*, with a particular emphasis on NP-hardness and approximation algorithms
-- *The Future of Cellular Communication*, including 5G and 6G technologies

 I find great intellectual satisfaction in *tackling challenging problems*, whether they are engaging mathematical puzzles or intricate research questions.
 I'm always open to meaningful discussions about mathematics and engineering.